pwright/skupper-example-yaml/README.md

 available in west, create a `listener` resource with `routing-key: backend:http`.
 Connections to the local listener are routed to connectors in remote sites with matching routing keys.
-The `hostname` and `port` fields define the local connection endpoint.
+The `host` and `port` fields define the local connection endpoint.

 [listener.yaml](west/listener.yaml):